forestgrape/people_interactions/jurisprudence/governance_and_self_determination.md

 > Individual have rights granted by covenants and the Declaration of Human rights (most parts of which are considered customary international law).

-> Questions [to be] considered are: Who's Land is It (community, countries, private, ...), who governs it (to which extent and which aspects) and who can benefit (from resources, from accumulated wealth, ...) ?
+> Questions [to be] considered are: Who's Land is It, who governs it (to which extent and which aspects) and who can benefit (from resources, from accumulated wealth, ...) - whereby possible options for who are private persons, private companies, communities, countries, people of the world, intelligent beings ... ?

 > __23.9.23: in work - to clarify, to correct and to improve:__